First Spanish Republic: Figueras government

 Francisco Pi y Margall is usually considered the heart of this government, which had to face several problems already endemic to the Republic, such as the Third Carlist War, separatist insurrections (this time from Catalonia), military indiscipline, monarchic plots, etc. His government dissolved the National Assembly and summoned Constituent Cortes for 1 May.
 On 23 April Cristino Martos, Speaker of the old National Assembly, attempted a new coup, now supported by the Civil Governor of Madrid: a battalion of militiamen took positions along the Paseo del Prado, and four thousand more perfectly armed volunteers gathered near Independence Square under the pretext of passing review.
 Having heard from the plot, Pi i Margall mobilized the Civil Guard.
 For his part, after the Minister of War appointed Baltasar Hidalgo as the new Captain General for Madrid, he ordered Brigadier Carmona and a battalion of infantry and various artillery and cavalry units, to march on the militiamen.
 The coup d'état failed as soon as it started, and the government dissolved the military units participating and the Permanent Committee of the Assembly.

 The writs were issued for Constituent Cortes elections on 10 May which resulted 343 seats for federal republicans and 31 for the rest of the political forces.
 The elections themselves developed in a quite unorthodox environment, and the resulting representation was ridiculous, as most factions in Spain did not participate: the Carlists were still waging war against the Republic, while the alfonsino monarchists of Antonio Cánovas del Castillo, the unitary republicans and even the incipient workers' organization close to the First International all called for abstention.
 The result was clearly favourable to the federal republicans, which captured 343 of the 371 seats, but turnout was probably the lowest in Spanish history, with about 28% in Catalonia and 25% in Madrid.

 The Federal Republic

 On 1 June 1873 the first session of the Constituent Cortes was opened and the presentation of resolutions began.
-The first one was debated on the seventh of June, written by seven representatives: "First Article.
+The first one was debated on 7 June, written by seven representatives: "First Article.
 The form of government of the Spanish Nation is the Democratic Federal Republic".

 The president, having carried out the Cortes' regulations for the definite approval of proposal of law, arranged to hold a nominal vote the next day.
-The resolution was passed 8 June by a favorable vote of 219 representatives and only 2 against, and the Federal Republic was thus declared.
+The resolution was passed 8 June by a favorable vote of 219 representatives and only two against, and the Federal Republic was thus declared.
 Most of the federalists in parliament supported a Swiss-like confederative model, with regions directly forming independent cantons.
 Spanish writer Benito Pérez Galdós, aged 21 at the time, wrote about the parliamentary atmosphere of the First Republic: